Biography of John Dalton

-John Dalton was an eighteenth/Nineteenth Century chemist famous for atomic theory
+John Dalton was an eighteenth/nineteenth century chemist famous for his atomic theory.

 When and Where was he Born?

 John Dalton was the third of six children of a poor handloom weaver, Joseph Dalton who was a strict Quaker.